SQUASHD/go-clip2md/README.md

 # go-clip2md

 `go-clip2md` is a CLI tool that seamlessly converts HTML content from your clipboard into Markdown format.
-Whether you're collecting online documentation, preparing rich text previews for Obsidian, or organizing your digital notes, `go-clip2md` streamlines the process, making it effortless to gather and format information.
+Especially useful for anyone who used Obsidian.

 ## Features